 You know that, in most cases, the successful implementation of a software development project heavily depends on the diversely skilled team working on it.
 However, it’s true that business analysts are the ones who buckle down from the very beginning.

-So what does it take to be a seasoned BA, and what is exactly this role about?
+So what does it take to be a seasoned BA?
+What should bу the Business Analyst qualifications?
+And what is this role actually about?

 You can listen to the IIBA podcast shedding light on the essential aspects of being a BA.
-Meanwhile, we’ll cover the basics regarding the responsibilities, skills, and fundamental certifications necessary to become a qualified Business Analyst.
+Meanwhile, we’ll cover the basics regarding the responsibilities, skills, and fundamental certifications necessary to become a qualified BA.
+At the end of the article, we’ll also explore how to be a good Business Analyst.
+All of these will help you set criteria to choose the right people for your team.

 The Role of a Business Analyst in Software Projects